mozilla-conduit/lando/README.md

     ```

 If you need to run specific tests, or pass additional arguments, use the `lando tests`
-command from within the lando container.
+command from within the Lando container.

 #### Add a new migration